Re4lLife/-Mr.-Manager-JWT-Exfiltration-Proof-of-Concept/README.md

 # Security Impact
 This project proves that Authorization logic is just as critical as Authentication.
 Even "unguessable" IDs and secure JWTs can be replayed if stored or transported insecurely.

-# Remediation
-Developers should use HttpOnly and SameSite=Strict cookies to prevent client-side scripts and extensions from accessing session tokens.